UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session09.rst

 ----
 **Timing Context Manager**

-Create a context manager that will print to stdout the elapsed time taken to run all the code inside the context:
+Create a context manager that will print the elapsed time taken to run all the code inside the context:

 .. code-block:: ipython